ringcentral/ringcentral-api-docs/docs/basics/sandbox.md

 * [Demo (read docs to configure)](http://ringcentral.github.io/ringcentral-web-phone)

 ##  Limitations

+### Restrictions

+To help contain costs and curb abuse, the following restrictions are placed on sandbox accounts:

+* Telephony and voice APIs are restricted to US phone calls only.
+In other words, RingOut and other voice APIs that initiate calls do not work with non-US/international numbers.

+### Sandbox watermarks

 In order to ensure that our sandbox environment is used for testing purposes only, we add the following watermarks to messages and voice calls eminating from that environment: